FilippoAscolani/FilippoAscolani.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor at the Department of Statistical Science at [Duke University](https://stat.duke.edu/) and I have recently completed my PhD in Statistics at Bocconi University, under the supervision of [Antonio Lijoi](http://mypage.unibocconi.it/antoniolijoi/), [Igor Prünster](http://didattica.unibocconi.it/mypage/index.php?IdUte=187032&cognome=PRUENSTER&nome=IGOR&urlBackMy=) and [Matteo Ruggiero](https://www.matteoruggiero.it).
+I am an Assistant Professor in the Department of Statistical Science at [Duke University](https://stat.duke.edu/) and I am currently Treasurer of [BNP-ISBA](https://bnp-isba.github.io/).
+I obtained my PhD in Statistics at Bocconi University, where I was very fortunate to be advised by [Antonio Lijoi](http://mypage.unibocconi.it/antoniolijoi/) and [Igor Prünster](http://didattica.unibocconi.it/mypage/index.php?IdUte=187032&cognome=PRUENSTER&nome=IGOR&urlBackMy=).

-Furthermore, I am a member of [Bayes Lab](https://www.bayeslab.unibocconi.eu/wps/wcm/connect/Cdr/Bayeslab/Home), a research unit of the Bocconi Institute for Data Science and Analytics [BIDSA](https://www.bidsa.unibocconi.eu/wps/wcm/connect/Site/Bidsa/Home), and of the ["de Castro" Statistics Initiative](https://www.carloalberto.org/research/statistics-initiative/) at [Collegio Carlo Alberto](https://www.carloalberto.org/).
-I am currently Treasurer of [BNP-ISBA](https://bnp-isba.github.io/).

-Research Interests
+Main research interests
 ======

 * **Bayesian Statistics**, with a focus on nonparametric methods.
-* Theoretical analysis of **complex data structures**, due to temporal dependence or other covariates.
+* Theoretical and computational aspects of finite and infinite **mixture models**.
-* Theory of **Bayesian computation**.
+* Theory of **Bayesian computation**, in particular MCMC sampling for high dimensional statistical problems.

 A full version of my CV may be found [here](https://drive.google.com/file/d/1k4Oba2udGp1jD64mIBz8XvQy5fcO_un3/view?usp=sharing).